 The term transceiver will be used to identify the main unit containing the LCD screen and controls.
-Radio will be used to identify the entire equipment including transceiver, microphone, antenna, and any attached external speakers.
-Installation And Start-Up
+Radio will be used to identify the entire equipment including transceiver, microphone/speaker, antenna, and any attached external speakers.

-Before using your CobraMarine[TM] VHF radio, it must be installed on your vessel.
+Before using your CobraMarineTM VHF radio, it must be installed on your vessel.